2022–23 FA Cup: Qualifying

+Teams that were not members of either the Premier League or English Football League competed in the qualifying rounds to secure one of 32 available places in the first round.
+On 6 August 2022, in an extra preliminary round match against Fleet Town, Newport (IOW) teenager Finn Smith became the youngest ever FA Cup goalscorer, a day after his 16th birthday.
+The fourth and final qualifying round was played on the weekend beginning 15 October.

+The winners from the fourth qualifying round were Oldham Athletic, AFC Fylde, King's Lynn Town, York City, South Shields, Curzon Ashton, Wrexham, Solihull Moors, Gateshead, Chesterfield, Alvechurch, Buxton, Coalville Town, FC Halifax Town, Torquay United, Maidenhead United, Hereford, Taunton Town, Eastleigh, Woking, Dagenham & Redbridge, Ebbsfleet United, Chippenham Town, Weymouth, Oxford City, Bracknell Town, Needham Market, Chelmsford City, Boreham Wood, Merthyr Town, Farnborough and Barnet.

+Needham Market was the only club in this season's tournament appearing in the competition proper for the first time, although reconstituted sides Merthyr Town and Farnborough were featuring at this stage for the first time in their own right following the liquidation of Merthyr Tydfil FC (in 2010) and Farnborough Town (in 2007).
+Of the others, Weymouth had last appeared in the first round in 2007-08, Coalville Town had last done so in 2004–05, Bracknell Town had last done so in 2000-01 and Alvechurch had last done so in 1973-74.
+The original Merthyr Town FC, members of the Football League from 1920 to 1930, had last qualified for the first round of the FA Cup in 1932-33 before folding in 1934.

-First Round Proper
+First round proper

 The first round saw the 32 winners from the fourth qualifying round joined by the 48 clubs from League One and League Two.
-The draw was made on 17 October 2022 by Dion Dublin and Alan Smith.
+The draw was made on 17 October 2022 by Dion Dublin and Alan Smith on BBC Two, during a live broadcast from Alvechurch.
 The round included six teams from the seventh tier, the lowest-ranked teams remaining in the competition: Alvechurch, Bracknell Town, Coalville Town, Merthyr Town, Needham Market, and South Shields.

-Second Round Proper
+Second round proper

-The draw for the second round was made on 7 November 2022 by Jermaine Beckford and Mickey Thomas, consisting of the 40 winners from the previous round.
+The draw for the second round was made on BBC Two on 7 November 2022 by Jermaine Beckford and Mickey Thomas at the Racecourse Ground in Wrexham, and consisted of the 40 winners from the previous round.
 The round contained one team from the seventh tier, Alvechurch, who defeated EFL League One club Cheltenham Town in the first round.

-Third Round Proper
+Third round proper

 The draw for the third round was made on 28 November 2022, consisting of the 20 winners from the previous round, all 20 members of the Premier League and the 24 EFL Championship clubs.
 The round included three teams from the fifth tier, the lowest-ranked teams remaining in the competition: Chesterfield, Boreham Wood, and Wrexham.